 - a.
 With a coalition of 40 partners, curated 1000 inspiring entrepreneur stories from across regions, demographics and business types.
 A 16 hour long twitter stream clocked 180,000 impressions and over 4200 engagements. - b.
 A video series piloted in partnership with Josh Talks sharing the stories of entrepreneurs garnered more than 10 million views. - c.
 A motivational entrepreneurial song titled 'Future hai Entrepreneur' triggered instant interest, reaching close to a million views in the first few weeks of its release.

 However, there remains an opportunity to

 - a.
-Finetune the content and mode of delivery - b.
-Evaluate how engaging with this content translates into more individuals pursuing entrepreneurship as a career choice. - c.
-Fortify support for the anticipated pipeline of budding entrepreneurs (capacity building, funding and ecosystem network etc.)
+Finetune the content and mode of delivery - translates into more individuals pursuing entrepreneurship as a career choice. - budding entrepreneurs (capacity building, funding and ecosystem

 Alliance level Learnings

 What has worked?